tatimunizz/preview-card/README.md

 # Frontend Mentor - Profile card component solution

-This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+This is a solution to the [Preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents